 Digital wallets, on the other hand, are online payment tools managed by companies that stores credit card information for users and let them top up the balance of a transactional account to make the checkout process easier.

 Another major difference is that instant payments allow the interoperability of all digital wallets, meaning that an account holder of e-wallet A will be able to transfer funds to account holder of e-wallet B without any hassle and in real-time.

 Both use the same technology in most cases (QR Code and NFC), but instant payments are the next step of digital wallets.

-Regardless, the unbanked in Brazil move nearly 204 billion USD of the country's economy per year, which goes hand in hand with the preferred use of paper-money by the large population.
 When asked why they don't have a bank account, 49% don't trust banks, 31% say they don't have enough money to do so, and 29% prefer to use cash.

 It's clear that our banking system has gaps in terms of payment methods: a large chunk of the population simply doesn't trust banks enough to open up a bank account, or don't do so because of the idea that the fees that come with it and its credit/debit cards are simply too much to handle with their monthly budget.

 Pix took out the need of dealing with traditional banks and the cultural baggage that led some Brazilians to not trust them, besides cutting off the high fees of credit and debit card usage.
 This payment methods has been bringing these people into the financial system legitimizing the way they move money around and reducing the cost of maintaining paper-money in circulation.